 In early 2016, I was rung by a former colleague who asked me to conduct an urgent workplace mediation.
 I thoroughly enjoyed conducting that mediation.
 I loved the creativity of solving problems and getting to know and understand the people, the culture of the organisation and the issues at hand.
 The mediation was extremely successful, the executive learned a lot about what was triggering conflict in the workplace and learned the value of nurturing relationships and the power of building a strong community.

-It was at that time that I realised how much joy I got out of working with teams, of assisting an organisation to truly value and nurture their people (their greatest resource) and that the skills I have developed in managing conflict over many years working apply to any conflict, whether that is within a family, a workplace or a dispute between a builder and their client.
+It was at this time that I realised how much joy I got out of working with teams, with assisting an organisation to truly value and nurture their people (their greatest resource).
+I realised that the skills I had developed in managing conflict over many years could be applied to any conflict, whether that is within a family, a workplace or a dispute between a builder and their client.

-So it was that in April 2016, I started Adelaide Conflict Management.
+So it was that in April 2016, I started Adelaide Conflict Management (now The Conflict Coach).
 I undertook training in conflict coaching and facilitation to enhance my skills.
 I now work with leaders and managers on how to build conflict resilient teams.

 I teach people how to be assertive so that they can take better care of themselves.
 I teach them to feel the feels and deal with the issue when it arises so that they can be their best selves.

 I believe that peoples’ lives are dramatically enhanced and their stress levels reduced when they are not fearful of conflict; when they recognise that conflict is a gift because it gives us so much information and that being assertive is incredibly powerful and rewarding.